Economy of Atlanta: Finance

 Federal Reserve Bank in Midtown Atlanta.

 Atlanta has a sizable financial sector.
 The Federal Reserve System has a district headquarters in Atlanta; the Federal Reserve Bank of Atlanta, which oversees much of the deep South, relocated from downtown to Midtown in 2001.
 Wachovia announced plans in August 2006 to place its new credit-card division in Atlanta, and city, state and civic leaders harbor long-term hopes of having the city serve as the home of the secretariat of a future Free Trade Area of the Americas.
 Before being acquired by BB&T in 2019, SunTrust Banks, the seventh largest bank by asset holdings in the United States, had its home office on Peachtree Street in downtown.

-Invesco Ltd., an independent investment management company is headquartered in Atlanta, and has branch offices in 20 countries.
-Its common stock is a constituent of the S&P 500 and trades on the New York stock exchange.
-In December 2013, Invesco reported assets under management (AUM) of $778.7 billion.
+Invesco, an investment management company, has its principal executive offices at Midtown Union in Atlanta, and has branch offices in 20 countries.